mescheryakov1/sfbrowser/README.md

 {userData}/native_messaging/
 ```
 where `{userData}` is reported by the app.
 If the directory is empty, you'll see a warning on startup.

+### CryptoPro stub

+A minimal CryptoPro native messaging stub is included for testing.

+* `cryptopro_stub.js` – JavaScript implementation used for non-Windows platforms or as the source for the packaged executable.
+* `cryptopro_stub.cmd` – Batch launcher that discovers a colocated `node.exe` or falls back to the system `node`.
+* `cryptopro_stub.exe` – Generated on demand by running `npm run build-cryptopro-stub` and bundled automatically by `npm run dist` on any
+  platform with `pkg` available.

+If you do not generate the executable, Windows builds fall back to the `.cmd` launcher which requires Node.js to be present in the
+environment.